What is the UCAT ANZ? 40 Top Questions Answered

 The Graduate Medical School Admissions Test (GAMSAT) is an entrance exam used by graduate medical and dental courses.

 The UCAT is a purely skills-based test, whereas some sections of the GAMSAT assume prerequisite knowledge in sciences.
 The GAMSAT also requires you to write an essay, whereas the UCAT consists entirely of multiple-choice questions.
+Both exams require a high level of critical thinking and problem-solving skills.

 32. Are papers and pens allowed in the UCAT ANZ?